davidpaulius/davidpaulius.github.io/content/papers/ICRA-25.md

 #### Citation

-D. Paulius, A. Agostini, B. Quartey, G. Konidaris (2025). " Bootstrapping Object-level Planning with Large Language Models".
-In: *2025 IEEE International Conference on Robotics and Automation (ICRA)*.
+D. Paulius, A. Agostini, B. Quartey, G. Konidaris (2025).
+"Bootstrapping Object-level Planning with Large Language Models".
+In: *Proceedings of the 2025 IEEE International Conference on Robotics and Automation (ICRA)*.
 IEEE.